 Which Agencies Regulate Air Quality in Nevada and Issue Permits in Nevada?

 Clark and Washoe counties operate their own air quality management programs with separate permitting processes.
-If your facility is located in either of these counties, contact the following agencies for additional information:

-Clark County Department of Air Quality
+Clark County: Clark County Department of Air Quality

 For all other areas of Nevada, air pollution regulations and permitting requirements are enforced by the Nevada Division of Environmental Protection’s (NDEP) Bureau of Air Pollution Control.
 Contact information: